onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyle.md

       "to": "/library/style/start"
     },
     "next": {
-      "label": "Style: AmauiStyleRenderer",
+      "label": "Style: OnesyStyleRenderer",
-      "to": "/library/style/use/AmauiStyleRenderer"
+      "to": "/library/style/use/OnesyStyleRenderer"
     }
   }
 }~